sergzdr/osticket-prereqs/README.md

 <p>
 </p>
 <p>
 6.)
-Install stuff from the zip folder
+Then, we will install the various files within the osTicket-Installation-Files folder.
 <p>
 </p>
 <p>